 In today’s video, I briefly discuss using stories in presentations to be more persuasive.
-We’ve all been told that using a story helps to get your audience across the persuasion and influence line.
+The idea of using a story to help get your audience across the ‘persuasion and influence’ line is very common.
 Whether we’re aiming to change people’s mood, change their mind or get them to take real action.

-And when I talk about a story, I don’t mean a cosy, fluffy tale, like being read to in primary school!
+And when I talk about a story, I don’t mean a cosy, fluffy tale, like someone reading to us in primary school or before we go to sleep!
 I simply mean using what I call ‘humanity’ to balance out facts, data, statistics.
 Most great presentations have a balance of both: and persuasion actually isn’t possible without bringing in the human aspect.

 So a story is just a way of ‘carrying’ that humanity in a form which is highly accessible to an audience.
-We’re wired for stories, and they pull us in naturally as an audience member, rather than feeling pushed at by the presenter trying to get us to do something.
+Our brains love stories, and they pull us in naturally as an audience member, rather than a presenter pushing at us trying to get us to do something.
 This is really important if we’re the speaker wanting to persuade and influence our audience.

 Chip and Dan Heath wrote a book called “Made to Stick” about communication that works (which I highly recommend!).
 In it, they call stories “flight simulators for our brains”.